AaronDMarasco/git4svn/README.md

  * A [one-hour preview talk](https://www.youtube.com/watch?v=8dhZ9BXQgc4) from 2007 by Randal Schwartz (of perl fame)
    * Great intro, including around 3:20 when he simply asks "What is git?" and notes it tracks **"Changes to a tree of files over time"**
   * Ignore what he says about `git rebase` - in my experience, it's rarely used
-* [The Thing About Git](https://tomayko.com/blog/2008/the-thing-about-git) by Rtan Tomayko was a good intro to the usage side
+* [The Thing About Git](https://tomayko.com/blog/2008/the-thing-about-git) by Ryan Tomayko was a good intro to the usage side
 * [Think Like (a) Git](http://think-like-a-git.net/) by Sam Livingston-Gray was an **excellent** site that I used that really helped me understand the (graph) theory, the way it all comes together
 * [Git Immersion](http://gitimmersion.com/index.html) by Neo Innovation is a **great** hands-on lab-like approach to learning